 - On the Home tab, click Info > Automatic Replies.

 Note: If you don't see the "Automatic Replies" option (formally Out of Office Assistant), make sure your Exchange Server account is chosen at the top of the page under "Account Information".

-2. Select the “Send automatic replies” check box.
-If you know exactly for how long you will be away, tick the “Only send during this time range” checkbox and specify the start and end date for your autoresponder.
-If you don’t select the “Only send during this time range” option, your out of office Outlook auto reply will be sent until you select “Do not send automatic replies“.
+- Select the "Send automatic replies" check box.
+If you know exactly for how long you will be away, tick the "Only send during this time range" checkbox and specify the start and end date for your autoresponder.
+If you don't select the "Only send during this time range" option, your Outlook auto reply will be sent until you select "Do not send automatic replies".

-That’s it, you are done!
+That's it, your Outlook auto reply is set up!
 Feel free to turn off your computer now and the Exchanger server will inform your senders that you are on vacation and cannot reply.
 The good thing is that it will send your out of the office response to each sender only once.

 Note: By default, an Exchange server is not configured to send automated replies to the Internet.
 Your administrator needs to enable the option "Allow Automatic Forwarding/Replying to the Internet" if you want to send out of the office replies outside your organization.

 This is all for today.
 In the next article I will show you how to configure automatic vacation replies without using Exchange servers (for POP3/IMAP, Gmail, Outlook.com and Hotmail accounts).